uss-web-team/common/training/css/css1.md

 ### Media

-By default, your CSS will be used for all [media](http://www.w3.org/TR/CSS2/media.html) in which the HTML is viewed.
-Add a new CSS rule just for the `print` media.
+By default, your CSS will be used for the `screen` [media](http://www.w3.org/TR/CSS2/media.html), and potentially any other media from  which the HTML is viewed.
+Without specification, this decision is left to the rendering device.
+To be specific, add a new CSS rule just for the `print` media.
 Remember to use the [recommended units](http://www.w3.org/Style/Examples/007/units.en.html) for each media.

 You can test your `print` media style in a browser that supports `print` media by ... .